Holmusk/servant-hmac-auth/README.md

 getTheAnswer = TheAnswer 42
 ```

 Now, let's introduce a very simple protected endpoint.
+The value of `TheAnswer`
+data type will be the value that our API endpoint returns.
+It our case we want
-It returns the number `42` for all signed requests.
+it to return the number `42` for all signed requests.

 ```haskell
 type TheAnswerToEverythingAPI = HmacAuth :> "answer" :> Get '[JSON] TheAnswer
 ```

-As you see this endpoint is protectedc by `HmacAuth`.
+As you can see this endpoint is protected by `HmacAuth`.

 And now our server: